-Because since recently, whenever I update Docker, my docker-machine command is gone and I keep forgetting how to re-install it: This is to safe time next time it happens.
+Because since recently, whenever I update Docker, my docker-machine command is gone and I keep forgetting how to re-install it: This is to save time next time it happens.
 Instructions provided on docker/machine Github.

 When creating new docker-machine Docker nodes, one needs to add necessary root CA certificates to them in order to let them communicate with SSL protected services.
 The easiest, if manual, method is to copy the ca certificate (in .pem format) to /var/lib/boot2docker/certs on EVERY swarm node (if running in swarm mode).